-Add the following new note to Chapter 10.C.1, page 847:
+Add the following new note to Chapter 10.C.1, page 947:

-NOTE ON NEW DEVELOPMENTS IN INTER PARTES REVIEW
+NOTES ON NEW DEVELOPMENTS IN INTER PARTES REVIEW

-In 2018, three significant developments occurred concerning inter partes review, two at the Supreme Court and one at the PTO.
+In 2018 and 2019, five significant developments occurred concerning inter partes review, three at the Supreme Court, one at the PTO and one at the Federal Circuit.
+Each are covered in the notes below.